 Here we provide a summary of the National circumstances, focussing on issues that are most relevant to understand the LULUCF sector and the assumptions and decisions taken in this report.
-For a more comprehensive overview of national circumstances covering all emission sectors, we refer to the relevant chapters in the 6th National Communication of the Netherlands that was submitted in December 2013.
+For a more comprehensive overview of national circumstances covering all emission sectors, we refer to the relevant chapters in the National Communications of the Netherlands to the UNFCCC.

 The Netherlands is a densely populated country.
-In 2012, the population amounted to 16.7 million people, with approximately 496 persons per km.
-A further important demographic factor influencing the pressure on the environment is a decrease in the number of persons per household to 2.2 in 2012.
+In 2016, the population amounted to 17 million people, with approximately 504 persons per km2.
+A further important demographic factor influencing the pressure on the environment is a decrease in the number of persons per household to 2.17 in 2016.

 The Netherlands is a low-lying country situated in the delta of the rivers Rhine, IJssel and Meuse, with around 24% of the land below sea level.
 The highest point is 321 metres above sea level, at the border with Belgium and Germany, and the lowest point is 7 metres below sea level.
 The total land area is 4,151.5 kha, of which about 60% is used as agricultural land.
 While the use of land for agriculture is decreasing, land use for settlements and infrastructure is increasing.

-The Netherlands is located in the so-called 'temperate zone'.
-The 30-year annual average temperature in the centre of the country is 10°C, while the mean annual average at 52°N is close to 4°C. An increase of around one degree has been measured in the Netherlands over the last 100 years.
+The Netherlands is located in the 'temperate climate zone'.
+The 30-year annual average temperature in the centre of the country is about 10°C, while the mean annual average at 52°N is close to 4°C. An increase of around one degree has been measured in the Netherlands over the last 100 years, with the three warmest years of the last 300 years in 2006, 2007 and 2014.

-Agriculture in the Netherlands focuses on livestock production (especially dairy cows and pigs), crop production and horticulture; of which greenhouse horticulture is the most important subsector.
+Agriculture in the Netherlands focuses on dairy farming, crop production and horticulture; of which greenhouse horticulture is the most important subsector.
+The amount of horticulture in total agricultural production is increasing over time.

 Cultivated organic soils are an important source of GHG emissions in the Netherlands.
 About 290,000 ha (or 6% of the total land area) of The Netherlands are covered by peat soils (excluding peaty soils, see Chapter 11).
 About 223,000 ha of this total peat area are under agricultural land use, mainly as permanent pastures for dairy farming, which is an economically important sector in the Netherlands.
 The strong modernisation and mechanisation of dairy farming about 40 years ago, required improved drainage and bearing capacity of the pastures on peat soils.
 To allow for this, in large areas ditch water levels are lowered, causing subsidence of the peat soils and associated emissions of greenhouse gases.

-The forested area in the Netherlands by the end of 2012 was 397.32 kha, which therefore amounts to 9.6% of total land area.
+The forested area in the Netherlands by the end of 2012 was 397.32 kha, 9.6% of the total land area.
 Originally the largest part of the forested area in the Netherlands was planted using regular spacing and just one or two species in even-aged stands, with wood production being the main purpose.
 A change towards multi-purpose forests (e.g. nature, recreation), which was first started in the 1970s, has had an impact on the management of these even aged stands.

 Most of the forested areas in the Netherlands are currently managed according to Sustainable Forest Management principles.
 Newly established forests are also planted according to these principles.
 The results of this management style are clearly shown in the 6th National Forest Inventory (Schelhaas et al. 2014).
-Unmixed coniferous stands decreased in favour of mixed stands Natural regeneration plays an important role in the transformation process from the even-aged, pure stands into those with more species and more age classes.
+Unmixed coniferous stands decreased in favour of mixed stands.
+Natural regeneration plays an important role in the transformation process from the even-aged, pure stands into those with more species and more age classes.